Lost Russian Princess or History’s greatest imposter? The mystery of Anastasia Romanov has fascinated for decades.

 But despite all of this – some people still believed that Anna was who she said she was.

 They believed this for decades!
-They believed it so much that they took Anna into their homes, where she was nothing short of a nightmare to live with (you know, because she was really mentally ill and getting no help!
-Not good people!
-Not good!!!)
+They believed it so much that they took Anna into their homes, where she was nothing short of a nightmare to live with (you know…because she was really ill and getting no help)

-They even funded a 30 year long series of court cases, in an attempt to help Anna get the Romanov fortune (she didn’t get it, btw)
+They even funded a 30 year long series of court cases, in an attempt to help Anna get the Romanov fortune.
+Which ultimately proved fruitless.

 In 1984, Anna (now called Anna Anderson) died in America; 60 years on from being found in the asylum, she still claimed to be Anastasia Romanov.